cyb-sweden/ospal/README.md

 ```

 Let the dongle warm up for 5-10 minutes before calibrating for best results.
+If calibration return numbers that are all over the place, let the dongle warm up for longer,
+or just try to set ppm = 0.

 ### 8. Test mail and/or ntfy